metamesh/metamesh.org/content/english/standalone/more.md

 : PtP stands for Point-to-Point, and can be thought of as a "one-to-one" connection.
 Point-to-point connections have only one device on either side.
 Meta Mesh uses wireless PtP links to connect major parts of our network, usually to link one super node to another.

 PtMP
 : PMtP stands for Point-to-Multi-Point, and can be thought of as a "one-to-many" connection.
 PMtP radios are a single radio which can connect to multiple radios.
-Meta Mesh is using PtMP radios on the roof of the Cathedral of Learning, allowing for multiple radios to connect.
+Meta Mesh is using PtMP radios on the roof of the Cathedral of Learning, allowing for multiple devices to connect to a single transmitter.

 Public-Space WiFi
 : Public-Space WiFi refers to a wireless network that is available for anyone to join in a public area.
 Meta Mesh operates multiple public WiFi networks.